Bira/octopus-carnival/_drafts/lphr-scene-01.md

   what to do from here.

-- Arcturus is here for pretty much the same reason, though in this case he's looking for news about the missing sea elves.
+- Arcturus is here for pretty much the same reason, though in this case he's looking for news about Shensen.

 - Rosalia is here due to rumors that the missing bard Shensen would be present, though they'd probably show up even if she hadn't gone missing.